From Abracadabra to Zombies | View All

 The three great strategies for obscuring an issue are to introduce irrelevancies, to arouse prejudice, and to excite ridicule.... ---Bergen Evans, The Natural History of Nonsense

 "IQ" stands for "intelligence quotient."
 A person's IQ is supposed to be a measure of that person's intelligence: the higher the IQ number, the greater the intelligence.
 This is inaccurate, however, since it assumes that there is only one kind of intelligence.
 Most people recognize that there are some people with fantastic memories, some with mathematical minds, some with musical genius, some with mechanical expertise, some with good vocabularies, some good at seeing analogies, some good at synthesizing, some at unifying, etc. Some people excel at more than one of these behaviors.
 It would be more accurate to speak of human intelligences than of intelligence.
+Also, the fairness of IQ tests--whether they are culturally biased--is a frequent topic among critics of such tests.
 Furthermore, the typical IQ test doesn't even measure rational decision-making ability.* An IQ test, therefore, should be considered a measure of some kinds of intelligence, but not all.
-The most accurate claim one can make about an IQ test is that it measures IQ.
+The most accurate claim one can make about an IQ test is that it measures IQ, whatever that means..

 Another accurate claim that can be made is that however IQ is measured it has been increasing with each generation over the past sixty years or so.
 James R. Flynn discovered this when he analyzed the data for all the countries that keep records of IQ scores.
 This trend is now called the Flynn effect.
 It could be due to more people with higher IQ breeding or taking the test, fewer people with lower IQ breeding or taking the test, the test getting easier, or social/cultural factors.
 The latter seems the most plausible.
 Flynn thinks that the hypothesis most in accord with the data regarding the relationship of IQ tests and intelligence is that "IQ tests do not measure intelligence but rather correlate with a weak causal link to intelligence."